Book Review: The Midnight Library by Matt Haig

 The Midnight Library is a library; it’s a very out-of-this-world kind of library that doesn’t exist in real life because it goes on forever with an infinite number of bookshelves.
 Every book in this library provides a chance to try another life one can live.

-The Summary of the Book The Midnight Library by Matt Haig
+Book Summary: The Midnight Library by Matt Haig

-She is feeling hopeless and decided to end her life.
+Feeling hopeless she decides to end her life.
 She ends up waking up in the library, where the bookshelves go on for eternity, and every book on the shelf is a different version of Nora’s own life.
 She can flash into other lives and recognize which is best for her.

 She does this over and over, desperately searching for the life that fits just right for her.
 She sees a woman and recognizes that the woman is her school librarian.
 Librarian told her that every book on the shelves has a different version of her life.
 Nora, full of regret, feels that now she has a chance to see how her life could have been.